Ha0Tang/SelectionGAN/selectiongan_v1/README.md

 - `sva`: 14.1 GB

 **Preparing Your Own Datasets**.
 Each training sample in the dataset will contain {Ia,Ig,Sa,Sg}, where Ia=aerial image, Ig=ground image, Sa=semantic map for aerial image and Sg=semantic map for ground image.
-Of course, you can use SelectionGAN for your own datasets and tasks.
+Besides, you can use SelectionGAN for your own datasets and tasks.

 ## Generating Images Using Pretrained Model